Chart Color Schemes

 Nightcliff features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Nightcliff's dwelling structure, as per the latest Census, had 35.9% houses and 64.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Darwin metro's 68.4% houses and 31.6% other dwellings.
-Home ownership in Nightcliff stood at 19.9%, with mortgaged dwellings at 25.0% and rented ones at 55.1%.
-The median monthly mortgage repayment was $1,972, below Darwin metro's average of $2,028.
-Median weekly rent in Nightcliff was $350, matching Darwin metro's figure but lower than the national average of $375.
-Nationally, Nightcliff's mortgage repayments were higher than the Australian average of $1,863.
+In Nightcliff, as per the latest Census evaluation, houses comprised 35.9% of dwellings while other types such as semi-detached homes, apartments, and 'other' dwellings accounted for 64.1%.
+This is in contrast to Darwin's metropolitan area where houses made up 68.4% and other dwellings constituted 31.6%.
+Home ownership in Nightcliff stood at 19.9%, with mortgaged properties at 25.0% and rented dwellings at 55.1%.
+The median monthly mortgage repayment was $1,972, lower than Darwin's metropolitan average of $2,028.
+Median weekly rent in Nightcliff was recorded at $350, matching Darwin metro's figure.
+Nationally, Nightcliff's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing